 You must have qualified earned income to make contributions to a Traditional IRA.
 You may also receive a tax deduction if your Modified Adjusted Gross Income (MAGI) falls within these limits:

 The IRS limits how much you can contribute each year to your Traditional IRA.
 You don’t have to contribute that much, though, and you don’t even have to contribute every year.

 Taking the money out

 When it’s time to withdraw the money, there are a few rules you should know about:

 - If your contributions were tax-deductible, you’ll have to pay ordinary income taxes when you take a distribution of those contributions.
 You'll also pay ordinary income tax on any earnings.

-- At 70 ½ you have to start taking some of the money out – known as Required Minimum Distributions .
-If you don’t, there’s a substantial penalty.
+- At age 72 (or 70 ½ for individuals born July 1, 1949 or later) you have to start taking money out – known as your Required Minimum Distribution.
+If you don’t there is a substantial tax penalty.